Logius-standaarden/API-Design-Rules/sections/designRules.md

 Handling date and time is tricky and can lead to confusion among clients.
 The date-time rules remove ambiguity and provide clarity in the API contract between servers and clients.

 <aside class="example">
    <p>A child is born on March 20th 2025 in The Netherlands.
-If a client sends a request with value <code>2025-03-20T00:00:00+01:00</code>, timezone conversion would result in <code>2025-03-19T23:00:00Z</code>.
+If a client sends a request with value <code>2025-03-20T00:00:00+01:00</code>, time zone conversion would result in <code>2025-03-19T23:00:00Z</code>.
 When the client receives this value in a response and incorrectly converts it to a date (by removing the time portion), this would result in <code>2025-03-19</code>.
    <p>Ambiguous date and time handling can therefore lead to misinterpretation and changes of days/months/years depending on which component performs which incorrect conversion.
 Clients could incorrectly remove a time portion from a datetime value if the value should have been a date in the first place.
 By specifying which formats are allowed in which fields, the odds of invalid conversion are reduced.
 </aside>